-The City's staff is available to assist contractors and subcontractors in implementing this program.
+The city's staff is available to assist contractors and subcontractors in implementing this program.
 As a standard procedure, such assistance includes:

-- (1) Clearly setting forth the City of Memphis's SBE goals in all the City of Memphis solicitations; - (2) Attending pre-proposal/bid conferences to explain the City's SBE Program; - (3) Identifying certified SBEs in the City of Memphis's database and providing a list of available, certified SBEs upon request; - (4) Providing Plan holder lists and Pre-bid sign-in sheets made available to interested SBEs upon request. - (5) Remaining available to assist Bidders in developing their SBE Programs. - (6) Monitoring SBE participation levels on projects throughout the duration of a contract.
-Contractors violating contract provisions regarding SBE participation are subject to the sanctions set forth in Section Q below.
+- 1. Clearly setting forth the city's SBE goals in all city solicitations; - 2.
+Attending pre-proposal/bid conferences to explain the city's SBE program; - 3.
+Identifying certified SBEs in the city's database and providing a list of available, certified SBEs upon request; - 4.
+Providing plan holder lists and pre-bid sign-in sheets made available to interested SBEs upon request; - 5.
+Remaining available to assist bidders in developing their SBE programs; - 6.
+Monitoring SBE participation levels on projects throughout the duration of a contract.
+Contractors violating contract provisions regarding SBE participation are subject to the sanctions set forth in section 6-94-17.